Screenshots

 dconf GNOME Policy Configuration

-KDE/KConfig — System Settings Restrictions
+KDE/KConfig — Kiosk Restrictions

-KDE KConfig System Settings Module Restrictions
+KDE KConfig Kiosk and System Settings Restrictions

 Polkit Policy

-Polkit Policy Configuration
+Polkit Policy Configuration with variable conditions

 Nodes